shins777/PaLM2-with-Enterprise-Search/README.md

 To configure the demo, create a variables.py as follows and put the file into utils directory.

-You need to set up three ways to get service accounts for credentials in the demo as follows.
+You need to set up three ways to get service accounts for credentials in the demo.
-But, If you want to use one service account for those.
-You may set the same service account for three different purposes.
-+ Service account for PaLM2 API
-+ Service account for Enterprise Search
-+ Service account for integrated logging.
+Put your service account file in "/src/conf" directory.
+If you have some credential issues, check the location of your service account file.

 Service accounts should have the following access for each purpose.
 + Discovery Engine Admin